YorkGrizzly/Database-Project---Craft-Beer-Webapp/BrainStormSpace.md

 * survey data, ex: map bittering units to type of beer...
-* see if we can split tables by observin dependencies
+* see if we can split tables by observing dependencies